HaliteChallenge/Halite-II/admin/INSTALL.md

 ### Internal Load Balancer

-This load balancer is for the internal game/compilation workers.
+This load balancer is for the internal game coordinator.

 1. Networking > Load Balancing > Create load balancer
 1. Choose a TCP load balancer, "Only between my VMs".